mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **createChannel**

-This action should be dispatched when we intend to create a new channel
+This action should be dispatched when we intend to create a new channel.

 ```javascript
 export function createChannel(channel: Channel, userId: string): ActionFunc {